brianguay/guay_site/content/authors/admin/_index.md

 I am a Ph.D.
 Candidate at Duke University in the Department of Political Science.
 My research focuses on American public opinion, political psychology, social media, and methodology, with a particular emphasis on misinformation and polarization.

-My work has been published in the *American Journal of Political Science* (conditionally accepted), *Proceedings of the National Academy of the Sciences*, and *Public Opinion Quarterly*.
+My work has been published in the *American Journal of Political Science*, *Proceedings of the National Academy of the Sciences*, and *Public Opinion Quarterly*.